 The Gradle build tool is implemented in the language Groovy, which compiles to Java bytecode.
-We will run the Gradle tool via a wrapper script called gradlew.
+We will run Gradle by using the script gradlew (or gradlew.bat on Windows).
 When this script is run the first time, the Gradle tool (a jar file) is downloaded from the web.
-This way, you don't need to manually install the Gradle tool on your computer.
+This way, you don't need to manually install Gradle on your computer.